bronifty/obsidian_202309/databricks/eng_assoc/delta_tables_cheatsheet.md

 CREATE TABLE smartphone_shallow_clone
 SHALLOW CLONE smartphones; -- copy log which points to data file version at time of clone

-DESCRIBE DETAIL smartphones; -- point to data & log file location (will show if there are multiple physical files making up a table)
+DESCRIBE [EXTENDED] DETAIL smartphones; -- point to data & log file location (will show if there are multiple physical files making up a table)
 DESCRIBE HISTORY smartphones; -- enumerate data file versions (maintained in log)

 DELETE FROM smartphones; -- copy data file on write to new version with no data